Stranger960/Skillbox_SearchEngine_cpp/README.md

 ## *** Project configuration and replication
 Project was developed using Microsoft *Visual Studio* Community 2022.
 Following requirements should be mentioned:
-•	Compiler C++17
+•	Compiler C++17 and higher versions
-•	CMake 3.20 (and higher versions)
+•	CMake 3.20 and higher versions
-•	Internet access could be needed (for loading in advance or at the time of linking) for loading the remote entities, including *GoogleTest* and *nlohmann/jsonn* library.
+•	Internet access could be needed (for loading in advance or at the time of linking) for the remote entities used, including *GoogleTest* and *nlohmann/jsonn* library.